Family Welfare Conference

 - participation in appropriate education or training courses that do not interfere with school attendance;

-- child’s staying away from the specified places or persons;
+- the child’s staying away from the specified places or persons;

 - initiatives within the family or community that might help the prevention of further offences or antisocial behaviour;